bictorv/chaosnet-bridge/NCP.md

 `BRD `[*options*] *CSL* *contactname* *args*

 where *options*, *contactname* and *args* are as above, and *CSL* is a comma-separated list of (octal) subnet numbers (no spaces around commas) to broadcast to.

+For a simple protocol, you can read multiple `ANS` responses. *Unfortunately* there is currently no way of knowing where they come from.

 Example: `BRD 6,7,11 [timeout=3] STATUS` sends a STATUS broadcast (BRD) packet to subnets 6, 7 and 11, with a timeout of 3 seconds.
 Please read [the spec](https://tumbleweed.nu/r/lm-3/uv/amber.html#Broadcast) for how this works.